alexzma/NodeDemo/README.md

-#Setup
+# Setup
-Install npm on your computer
+Install npm on your computer, then install libraries with the command
+	npm i
+# Running
-Run the command "npm i" to install the libraries
+Run the application with the command

-#Running
-Use the command "npm start" to run the application
+	npm start